Masters Program in Anthropology

 More detailed descriptions of admission and requirements are given in the Graduate Bulletin available from the Graduate School.
 Interested students may also contact the director of the Masters program or the Academic Programs Coordinator for details.
 Application can be made on-line through the Graduate School.

-For the Fall 2018 ANT Course Schedule, click here.
+For the Spring 2020 ANT Course Schedule, click here.

 Program application deadline: January 15th.